Mintbase/Grants-Program/applications/mobile_dapp_connection.md

 Our team has been building blockchain applications since 2017 and has worked together on [Tesseract](https://tesseract.one/) since 2018.
 The company got funded by [SOSV](https://sosv.com/) and [Emurgo](https://emurgo.io/) in 2019 and took training in the [dlab acceleration program](https://dlab.vc/).

-This is our second grant application for Polkadot.
-Previously, we were awarded to build [Polkadot/Substrate Swift SDK](https://github.com/w3f/General-Grants-Program/blob/master/grants/speculative/swift_api.md).
+This is our second grant application for Mintbase.
+Previously, we were awarded to build [Mintbase/Substrate Swift SDK](https://github.com/w3f/General-Grants-Program/blob/master/grants/speculative/swift_api.md).

 Prior to blockchain technology, we had a wealth of experience in Swift, building applications, and middleware.
 The most noticeable projects are [Swift Express](https://github.com/crossroadlabs/Express), [Reactive Swift](https://github.com/reactive-swift).